kennberg/node-uber-compiler/README.md

   * Google Closure Compiler, Closure Templates, LESS.
   * No need to restart the server.
 It watches files for changes and then re-compiles as soon as changes are detected.
   * Caches results, so compilation only happens on changes.
+  * Compiles on startup unless source files have not changed.

 How to use
 ======================